 Despite the lack of electricity, the suites are fully equipped with a private library, an indoor toilet, running water and even a jacuzzi.

 The Hobbit Motel, Woodlyn Park, New Zealand

 Lovers of the Lord of the Rings will hold their breaths.
-The motel-sized pint-sized barrel rooms are in honour of this small movie located in Waiton, New Zealand.
+The motel-sized pint-sized barrel rooms are in honour of this small movie located in Waiton, New Zealand. it is considered one of the most unique hotels around the world.
 The rooms are built down a hill, which reminds us of Hobbiton, without sacrificing modern amenities.

 Magic Mountain Hotel, Chile

 Magic Mountain Hotel is also one of the weird hotels that you might have heard of.
 This hotel is an architecturally stunning hotel in Chile from all exotic angles and scenic views.

 The hotel is named after the owner’s favourite book, which tells the tale of a mountain that satisfies desires.
 With a waterfall resembling successive fairy tales from the top of the surface, the surrounding forest and the animals that rise in the sky or rush down, it is hard to believe that magic does not happen here.

 Harry Potter Hotel, UK

 Whether you are obsessed with Harry Potter or just a muggle who wants to take a look at the magical world life, you can visit one of the unique hotels, the Georgian House, which dates back 163 years near Victoria Station, now has rooms that replicate the famous rooms in Hogwarts.